Almost strict domination and anti-de Sitter 3-manifolds

-\end{subsection} \begin{subsection}{Teichm{\"u}ller spaces} Fix a collection of conjugacy classes $\mathbf{c}=(c_i)_{i=1}^n\subset \PSL(2,\mathbb{R})$. \begin{defn} Suppose $\mathbf{c}$ has no elliptic isometries.
-Then the Teichm{\"u}ller space $\mathcal{T}_{\mathbf{c}}(\Gamma)$ for $\mathbf{c}$ is the component of $\textrm{Rep}_\mathfrak{c}(\Gamma,\PSL(2,\mathbb{R}))$ with maximal relative Euler number $-\chi(\Sigma)$.
-Representations in this component are called Fuchsian. \end{defn} \begin{remark} The (relative) Euler class depends on the orientation of the surface.
-If we reverse the orientation, the number multiplies by $-1$.
-Representations in the minimal component are also called Fuchsian, but as a matter of convention we work with the maximal component. \end{remark} Throughout the paper, by ``hyperbolic metric on $\Sigma$" we mean a complete finite volume hyperbolic metric, unless specified otherwise.
+Fix a collection of conjugacy classes $\mathbf{c}=(c_i)_{i=1}^n\subset \PSL(2,\mathbb{R})$. \begin{defn} Suppose $\mathbf{c}$ has no elliptic isometries.
+We refer to the Teichm{\"u}ller space $\mathcal{T}_{\mathbf{c}}(\Gamma)$ for $\mathbf{c}$ as one of the components of $\textrm{Rep}_\mathfrak{c}(\Gamma,\PSL(2,\mathbb{R}))$ consisting of discrete and faithful representations (there are two such components).
+Representations in Teichm{\"u}ller space are called Fuchsian. \end{defn} Throughout the paper, by ``hyperbolic metric on $\Sigma$" we mean a complete finite volume hyperbolic metric, unless specified otherwise.
 We say two such metrices $\mu_1,\mu_2$ are equivalent if there exists an orientation preserving diffeomorphism $\psi$, isotopic to the identity, such that $\psi^*\mu_1 = \mu_2$.
 A Teichm{\"u}ller space agrees with the space of classes $[\mu]$ of hyperbolic metrics on $\Sigma$ with cusps and geodesic boundary components whose lengths are prescribed by $\mathbf{c}$.
 When we make no reference to the boundary data, we refer to the Teichm{\"u}ller space $\mathcal{T}(\Gamma)$ such that all peripheral monodromy is parabolic.
 For most of the paper, when we write $\mathcal{T}(\Gamma)$, we are using the perspective of hyperbolic metrics, and with $\mathcal{T}_{\mathbf{c}}(\Gamma)$ we are considering representations.

 For the sake of convenience, we abuse notation slightly: if $\mathbf{c}=(c_i)_{i=1}^n$ has elliptic isometries, we write $\mathcal{T}_{\mathbf{c}}(\Gamma)$ to be the Teichm{\"u}ller space with boundary length $\ell(c_i)$ for each $c_i$ with positive length, and cusps for each $c_i$ that is elliptic or parabolic.